-Control of pets on campus
+Control of domestic animals on campus

-- Animals in approved research are excluded.
+- Animals in approved research.

-- As the University undertakes a variety of research, teaching and operational activities with varying degrees of hazard, it must be appreciated that certain area/rooms/ laboratories/locations may pose a significant risk to the animal and/or their owner.
+- As the University undertakes a variety of research, teaching and operational activities with varying degrees of hazard, it must be appreciated that certain area/rooms/ laboratories/locations pose significant risk to the animal and/or their owner.
 To ensure their safety and wellbeing, access to certain hazardous or restricted areas should only be undertaken after the risks are assessed and discussed with the person.

 - Sections of the Domestic Animals Act 2000 (ACT) may be enforced around the campus, given that the ANU campus is a public place in terms of the Act.